Thomas Berry: Legacy

+A lengthy obituary in National Catholic Reporter assessed that Thomas Berry "was among the first to say the earth crisis is fundamentally a spiritual crisis" and that "many created their own earth ministries, inspired by the work and life of Fr.
+Thomas Berry."

 Berry was featured in the 2007 documentary What a Way to Go: Life at the End of Empire.

 His work is disseminated and discussed by the Thomas Berry Foundation, the American Teilhard Association, the Yale Forum on Religion and Ecology, and the Journey of the Universe project.
 In 2014, the Yale Forum on Religion and Ecology hosted a conference at Yale University titled "Living Cosmology: Christian Responses to Journey of the Universe" to honor Berry's 100th birthday.
 An online course "The Worldview of Thomas Berry: The Flourishing of the Earth Community" is available through Yale/Coursera and is hosted by Mary Evelyn Tucker and John Grim of Yale University.
 In 2018, The Leadership for the Ecozoic (L4E) project was initiated with the first cohort of fellows based at the University of Vermont and McGill University.
 In 2019, Thomas Berry: A Biography was published by Columbia University Press, written by Tucker, Grim, and Andrew Angyal.
 That same year, the "Thomas Berry and 'The Great Work'" Conference was held at Georgetown University.